vandensp/VanDenburghECE434/hw02/ReadMe.md

 3. How close is it to 100ms?
 	142.49 ms
 4. Why do they differ?
+	Other processies on the chip interrupt the program controlling the GPIO cycling.
 5. Run htop and see how much processor you are using.
 	1.3%
 6. Try different values for the sleep time (2nd argument).
 What's the shortest period you can get?